There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) design and develop a database for operations management and decision making; (2) evaluate computer models for business decisions; (3) apply management science tools to business applications; (4) demonstrate proficiency in specialised management science software; and (5) develop written and oral communication skills.
+Students are able to (1) evaluate analytical models for business decisions; (2) apply analytical tools to business applications; (3) demonstrate proficiency with optimisation software; and (4) develop written and oral communication skills.

 - Unit Coordinator(s)